©2009 Nick Anthony Fiorenza, All Rights Reserved

 As we explore clockwise house rotation, we can see how the houses (life areas) naturally and smoothly progress from one to another, something that is not so obvious in counter-clockwise house rotation.

-The IC stars reveal the nature of the fusion our soul awareness expressing through our genetic coding.
+The IC stars reveal the nature of the infusion of soul awareness expressing through our genetic coding.
 This coding first expresses in thought, in our inherent neurological patterns.
 This is the conventional third house (in this discussion our clockwise first house).
 This is the house revealing how we think, how we mentalize.

 Continuing in clockwise direction, we then further integrate soul awareness into and through the emotional aspect of self, the second house.
 Our thought patterns become feeling, passion and desire.
 This is the house of our personal values, of what we feel strongly about, of how we emote and how we feel about self.
 It also the house of our personal attributes and resources (generated by our passion).